 Close all unnecessary programs in the background using the task manager

 Whether your computer is running Windows 10 or not, it will have programs running in the background.
 Some of them are necessary but most aren’t needed.
 So you should go through the list of active programs in your Task Manager and close them, especially if they’re eating up CPU or Memory since that causes performance issues.
 These can sometimes be hidden in the “Background Processes” since they’re still running but aren’t open.

-For things in the foreground, be sure to close any internet browsers and unneeded things like other gaming platforms, Skype, Cortana, and anything else you might have just been using.
-If you notice specific Background Processes eating your CPU or memory that are not needed then you may want to consider uninstalling that software if you don’t use it anyway (such as Skype).
-For help with specific software or applications, be sure to check online to see how to turn that off until you decide to manually open it since this can vary between programs.
-Additionally, always research before just closing something since it could be a vital program for your computer to run.
+For things in the foreground, be sure to close any internet browsers and unneeded things like other gaming platforms, Skype, Discord and anything else you might have just been using.
+If you notice specific Background Processes eating your CPU or memory that are not needed then you may want to consider uninstalling that software if you don’t use it anyway.

 Close your antivirus program

 If you use an antivirus program which you definitely should then it’s highly likely that it will keep running in the background when you’re playing.
-Anti-virus programs like Kaspersky and Eset Smart Security can affect CS: GO FPS quite a bit which is why disabling it when starting the game should help you gain a bit more FPS.
+Anti-virus programs like Kaspersky can affect CS: GO FPS quite a bit which is why disabling it when starting the game should help you gain a bit more FPS.

 Final Thoughts on increasing and showing FPS

 So there are many ways to increase your frames per second for video games in general and specifically for Counter Strike Global Offensive thanks to the different existing options.
 Being a popular game means that it has the benefit of a wider community who is constantly testing and looking for ways to boost their FPS and their rank in CS GO.